cherbear263/canvas-images/README.md

 ## Acknowledgements

-- Chris Dixon did a fantastic Youtube video on HTML5 upload and download [HTML5 upload and download](https://www.youtube.com/watch?v=sA07GElhqzg)
+- Chris Dixon did a fantastic Youtube video on HTML5 upload and download [HTML5 upload and download](https://www.youtube.com/watch?v=sA07GElhqzg).
+This is what inspired me to look for other ways to manipulate images